A Coffee Shortage Might Be Coming Due To COVID-19 And Starbucks Price Fixing

 Though the image of harvesting coffee may seem like a remote and isolated task, in reality it is a cramped exercise where social distancing is nearly impossible.

 “Even if you try to avoid contact with others, you really can’t,” explained Luis Giraldo, a veteran harvester.
-Giraldo noted that since most of the workers are migrants, they all live in dorm-style housing.
+Giraldo noted that since most of the workers are migrants, they all live in crowded dorm-style housing.
 He also said that few wore masks because of the demanding physical nature of the job.

 Estate owners have resorted to desperate measures to find additional harvesters, but their efforts have so far been futile.